 Dr Samuel Jutzi’s public comments in London will be welcomed by campaigners who have long complained that big agribusiness and food producers have too much power over political decisions about regulation of their industry, as awareness is growing that the sector is the world’s biggest user of fresh water, a major source of climate pollution, one of the greatest threats to biodiversity and an important cause of obesity and disease.

 Speaking at the Compassion in World Farming (CIWF) annual lecture, Jutzi, the director of the animal production and health division of the FAO, said powerful lobby groups were able to delay decisions and water down proposed improvements.
+Their job was made easier because the FAO worked by consensus, so persuading as few as two or three national governments to oppose an idea was enough to block it, he said.

 “I have now been 20 years in a multilateral organisation which tries to develop guidance and codes for good agricultural practice but the real, true issues are not being addressed by the political process because of the infl uence of lobbyists of the true powerful entities,” said Jutzi.